 Waste not.
-Want not: dinner
+Want not; drying rack

 This poem is being written in stages to highlight the things I do toward frugal living.